devopsexpertlearning/install-termux-docker-on-android/README.md

 * **How do I make changes in a container permanent?** You can see when we use 'docker run' we are always using the -v parameter.
 That's a volume.
 After you exit your container, volumes will remain.
 By default we use ~/docker-volumes/container-name.
 Remember this IS inside the qemu virtual machine, NOT in your Termux directories.

-## Notes If want to increase Disk Space Size please follow below steps
+## Notes: If want to increase Disk Space Size please follow below steps

 * **Increase Disk Space:**